A selection of longterm projects that involve recurring expeditions, ongoing conservation work, and photojournalism

 First traveling to Madagascar to study orchids, Peter has been leading research expeditions to an isolated and previously unstudied tropical forest.
 To document this forest's rare and novel biodiversity, Peter has coordinated teams comprised of Malagasy scientists and members of nearby communities to work toward ensuring the future protection of this unique gem amidst a barren landscape in Madagascar.
 Peter's work on Madagascar has been funded by multiple grants from the National Geographic Society and support from Rainforest Trust.

 Isla Coiba, Central America’s largest uninhabited island, is a unique place with many endemic and rare species of animals and plants.
 A penal colony for nearly a century, Coiba is a time capsule with high conservation value - a forested rock in the Pacific Ocean that offers a living example of the lush rainforests that once prevailed.
 Along witih National Geographic Photographers Christian Ziegler and Tim Laman, and filmmaker Ken Pelletier, our team has spent the last three years documenting and describing Coiba’s biodiversity and landscapes, raising awareness about Coiba’s unique ecosystems and history, to ensure the long term protection of this unique ecosystem.

 florida & cuba

-Peter's PhD focuses on the ecology and conservation of rare and endangered orchids.
+Peter's graduate studies focused on the ecology and conservation of rare and endangered orchids.
 This work has a strong emphasis on the ghost orchids that are found deep in the flooded forests of south Florida and Cuba.
 Peter frequents these sites often to monitor the species he studies and better understand their natural history.